XYZboom/psi-reference-extractor/docs/ReferenceTypes.md

 fun func() {
     val target = Target()
 //               ^^^^^^^^
-//  reference here has the source type "create"
+//  reference here has the type "create"
 //               ^^^^^^
 //  In PSI, PsiReference is always bind to element here.
 }